Astros vs. Cubs MLB Betting Odds, Trends & Prediction

 Wrigley Field, Chicago, IL

-As of this writing, our MLB Public Betting Page shows that 55% of bets are on the Cubs’ moneyline.
+As of this writing, our MLB Public Betting Page shows that 66% of bets are on the Mets’ moneyline.
 That said, this page is updated frequently so make sure that you click on the link provided so that you’re getting the most updated information.

 Astros vs. Cubs MLB Betting Trends